dougbutner/web-4/README.md

 # #1: Time-issued cryptocurrency (Time Tokens)

 Time tokens are distributed to users' wallets periodically as time passes.
 These tokens provide the user with an action.
-The action burns the token, which may cause some change in the state of a system, or minting of another token, or any other actio.
+The action burns the token, which may cause some change in the state of a system, or minting of another token, or any other action.

 ## The Gears of Time Tokens

-Time tokens rely on the following concepts
+Time tokens rely on the following concepts:

  1. **Time Unit**
 A time unit MUST be a superset of a timestamp.
 This means that a time unit is some amount (or fraction) of a second